 Here’s some terminology I’ve hard to learn.
 On y va, c’est parti!

-Quick notes — 1.
-This is my experience from two gyms and around 5 coaches (plus online videos) only.
-If you have another perspective to share, I welcome it!
-And 2.
-Of course most French coaches in France can coach you in English.
+2. Of course most French coaches in France can coach you in English.
 France is a country with a high level of education, and many coaches have trained and competed abroad.
-But if you want to participate in the class and kind of disappear, like I do, speaking French will help.
+But if you want to participate in the class and kind of disappear, or to practise your French via a hobby, like I do, speaking French will help.

 General BJJ Terms in French